Evinrude Outboard Motors

-Evinrude Outboard Motors was a North American company that built a major brand of two-stroke outboard motors for boats.
-Founded by Ole Evinrude in Milwaukee, Wisconsin, in 1907, it was owned from 1935 by the publicly traded Outboard Marine Corporation (OMC), which filed for bankruptcy in 2000.
-It then became a subsidiary of Canadian Multinational Bombardier Recreational Products but was discontinued in May of 2020.
+Evinrude Outboard Motors was an American company that built a major brand of two-stroke outboard motors for boats.
+Founded by Ole Evinrude in Milwaukee, Wisconsin, in 1907, it was owned from 1935 by the publicly traded Outboard Marine Corporation (OMC) until its bankruptcy in 2000.
+It was subsequently sold to Canadian-based Bombardier Recreational Products who ended all Evinrude production in May 2020 after divestiture of its in-house outboard engine production.